craftycram/lets-hassel/README.md

 ## Features

 Once you created a file of one of the supported types or languages you can auto-generate different code blocks by typing `!`and the shortname which you can find in these docs below.
-You can also use this extension to automatically generate a basic Node.js workspace.
+You can also use this extension to automatically generate loremipsum text, a basic Node.js workspace and other project files.
 Instructions on how that feature can be used can be found in these docs as well.

 ### Supported Programming Languages & File Types